 It’s likely a purchase that you don’t often make so it can be challenging to understand what the best gas regulator is.
 We’ve created this guide to show you the best items on the market.

 The IGT 37Mbar Propane gas regulator has an inbuilt pressure gauge and comes in either silver or red colour.
 It is easy to install and is compatible with brands of a screw-on red propane gas cylinders including 47Kg, 19Kg, 13Kg, 11Kg, 6Kg, 3.9Kg.

 This gas regulator is best suited for caravans, camping stoves and patio heaters and provides you with an outlet pressure of 37Mbar.
 The connection is made secure using a standard propane screw.
 The gas regulator has a maximum flow rate of 1.5Kg Per Hour.

-The pressure gauge will tell you the current pressure level in the cylinder and will give a few hours warning before supply running low as the pressure falls.
+The pressure gauge will tell you the current pressure level in the cylinder and will give a few hours warning of the supply running low (as the pressure falls) – making it useful as a gas bottle level indicator, too.
 Before using it’s important to screw it tight fully, so gas doesn’t leak out.